euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Best practices.md

 - Use globally unique bucket names
 - Don't use personally identifiable information (PII)
 - Use GUIDs if a lot of buckets are needed
-- Don't use IP address noation
+- Don't use IP address notation
 - Don't use google or misspelled names
 - conform to standard DNS naming conventions